jupyterhub/jupyterhub/docs/source/reference/database.md

 should avoid putting SQLite database files on NFS since it will not handle well multiple processes which might try to access the file at the same time.

+### PostgreSQL

+We recommend using PostgreSQL for production if you are unsure whether to use MySQL or PostgreSQL or if you do not have a strong preference.
+There is additional configuration required for MySQL that is not needed for PostgreSQL.

 ### MySQL

 - You should use the `pymysql` sqlalchemy provider (the other one, MySQLdb,